peekknuf/Gengo-Large-Volume-Data-Generation/README.md

 It enables users to simulate massive amounts of data for testing, development, or educational purposes.
 With Gengo, you can effortlessly create datasets containing hundreds of millions of rows in just a matter of minutes.

+The idea behind this is that doing the same thing using Python was incredibly slow.

 ## Installation

 To install Gengo, follow these steps: